-According to the DC Police guidelines that govern the practice, “A ‘stop’ is a temporary detention of a person for the purpose of determining whether probable cause exists to arrest a person.
+According to the DC Police guidelines that govern the practice, “A ‘stop’ is a temporary detention of a person to determine whether probable cause exists to arrest a person.
 A ‘frisk’ is a limited protective search on a person to determine the presence of concealed weapons and/or dangerous instruments.”

 Controversy Over Stop-and-Frisk

-Civil rights activists and Washington DC criminal attorneyschallenge stop-and-frisk policies for their alleged violation of the Fourth Amendment, which protectsagainst unreasonable search and seizure.
+Civil rights activists and Washington DC criminal attorneys challenge stop-and-frisk policies for their alleged violation of the Fourth Amendment, which protects against unreasonable search and seizure.
 And police officers have been accused of racially profiling and unjustly targeting certain minority neighborhoods and demographics.
-Data from cities with stop-and-frisk programs around the country has generally demonstrated that a majority of these stops were of suspects later found to be innocent.
+Data from cities with stop-and-frisk programs around the country have generally demonstrated that a majority of these stops were of suspects later found to be innocent.

 Stop-and-Frisk and Unjustified Arrests